3.2 Managing allegations against people that work or volunteer with children

 2. Allegations dealt with by these procedures

-These procedures should be applied when there is an allegation that any person who works with children, in connection with their employment or voluntary activity, with the children’s workforce.
-These procedures also apply to independent contractors such those who may be a partner to a GP service, dental service or provide sports/ fitness coaching service to a school or any other setting where she are the direct service users.
+These procedures should be applied when there is an allegation that any person who works in regulated activities with children, in connection with their employment or voluntary activity, with the children’s workforce.
+These procedures also apply to independent contractors such those who may be a partner to a GP service, dental service or provide sports/ fitness coaching service to a school or any other setting where children are the direct service users.

 - Behaved in a way that has harmed a child, or may have harmed a child;

 - Possibly committed a criminal offence against or related to a child;

 - Behaved towards a child or children in a way that indicates they may pose a risk of harm to children.

 - Behaved or may have behaved in a way that indicates they may not be suitable to work with children.

 Allegations can be made in relation to restrictive physical interventions and restraint but can also relate to inappropriate relationships between members of staff and children or young people, for example:

 - Having a sexual relationship with a child under 18 if in a position of trust in respect of that child, even if consensual (see ss16-19 Sexual Offences Act 2003);